Ossett Town A.F.C.: 2011–2018: the Northern Premier League First Division North

 Sharpe retained the manager's role for the return to the NPL First Division North and was assisted by the experienced Eric Gilchrist, the latter ending the season in charge after Sharpe stood down.

 2012–13 started with the appointment of an eleventh manager in ten seasons as Craig Elliott joined the club from NCEL side Glasshoughton Welfare, there was a large turnover of players in Elliott's 18 months at the club, 2012–13 ended with a 12th-place finish, a run to the first round of the FA Trophy and were a missed penalty away from taking FC Halifax Town to extra time in the Semi Final of the West Riding County Cup.

 The Club started the following season more positive than any other in recent seasons, then at the club AGM Graham Firth stood down as chairman after 28 years in the role, taking up the position of Honorary President.
 The members of the club unanimously voted the club's Junior chairman, James Rogers, as Firth's replacement.

-Under Elliott the side had a FA Cup defeat at Conference North side Colwyn Bay and performed well in the League, going on a run of only three defeats in 23 games.
-This brought many scouts to Ingfield.
-Captain Ryan Qualter was signed by Bradford Park Avenue, and others were sought after.
+Under Elliott the side performed well in the League, going on a run of only three defeats in 23 games.
 Elliott decided he could not take the club any further and resigned his position of manager just 24 hours before a key game, taking up a position at a club in the NCEL First Division.
-The committee appointed Captain Steven Jeff as caretaker manager, and he oversaw two games for the club under the stress of players wanting to follow the former manager.
+The committee appointed captain Steven Jeff as caretaker manager, and he oversaw two games for the club.

 Under Jeff the side took four points; it could easily have been six but for two penalties conceded in injury time in a 3–3 draw with New Mills.

 The experienced John Reed was appointed as manager, assisted by Clive Freeman as the club ended the season in eighth place despite changes to the squad that were forced with only three months of the season remaining.